This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

-HR should prepare for these discussions and help educate candidates
+HR must prepare for these salary discussions and help educate job candidates

 Salary transparency is everywhere these days.
 Web sites abound that share pay data for practically every type of job and experience level.
 The result is that HR practitioners, recruiters and hiring managers often are contending with questions from current employees and job candidates about how their compensation packages stack up against those at other organizations.